RussOakham/wanderlust-recipes/testing.md

 </details>

 **Warnings**

-All pages showed warnings regarding HTML semantics and use H2-6's in sections, however upon review I am happy that all headings are relevant for page layout.
+All pages showed warnings regarding HTML semantics and lacking use of H2-6's, however upon review I am happy that all headings are relevant for page layout.
 So I decided not to enact any changes.

 <details>
 <summary>H2-6 Warning</summary>